F.A.Q.

 Management Fee (Monthly): The Management Fee is a fee paid to RealtiesNZ to cover the cost of managing the Holding Companies administration.
 This fee is paid out of the income from the property.
 The asset management fee is listed in the Offer Details section of the Information Memorandum.

 To maximise returns and minimise risk, we select blocks of multi-family units (1-2 bedrooms each).
-We also look for apartments and single-family homes in high demand areas.
+We also look for blocks of studio units, apartments and single-family homes in high demand areas.
+Build to Rent properties with stable income.
+Also included is small to medium multi tenanted commercial real estate.

-A holding company (SeriesNo Ltd) is formed to hold the title of each property.
+A Limited Liability Company (LLC) is formed to hold the title of each property separately.
 When you purchase shares in the Holding company, you directly buy ownership in that property.
 So, if, for example, you purchase 1% of the shares in the holding company, you would have a 1% share in the property.
 That entitles you to 1% of the economic interests of the property over time, which may include income from rent and property value appreciation.

 RealtiesNZ outsources property management.
 Of course, we still carefully monitor and care for each of the properties.